 Frequently Asked Questions

-Q : Why is my honey hard and solid?
+Q : Why is my honey hard, grainy, and almost solid?

 A : Over time, real honey will crystallize and become solid.
 This is the natural process of the sugars in the honey and is actually a tell-tale sign that your honey is raw and not processed.
-This does not mean the honey has gone bad, expired, or that it's not good to eat anymore.
-It can be eaten the way it is now, crystallized!
-However, bringing it back to a runny texture for drizzling honey or mixing it into beverages is actually very easy.
+This does not mean the honey has gone bad.
+However, bringing it back to a runny honey is quite easy.
 Click the link below for a quick Youtube video of how it's done.

 IMPORTANT NOTE : DO NOT HEAT HONEY IN PLASTIC BOTTLES.